 I have found with my own hair, that combing it every day caused a lot of breakage.
-A solution I have found, was to comb my hair in the shower, with loads of conditioner.
+A I found was to comb my hair in the shower, with loads of conditioner.
 It was so nice because the comb glided easily through my hair without ripping it out.
 I never comb my hair when its dry.
 The friction from dry combing snaps hair strands like twigs.
 It makes since to comb hair with conditioner.
-I’ve been doing this for 2 years and my hair has retained a lot of length even the front of my hair which has been short and uneven for most of my life got longer.
+I’ve been doing this for 2 years and my hair has retained a lot of length (even the front of my hair which has been short and uneven for most of my life got longer).

 I also stopped combing my hair everyday.
 When I flat iron my hair, I found that I could go nearly a week without combing my hair.
 To my surprise, my hair wasn’t a tangled mess.
 It actually had very few tangles, that came out easily.
 I used loads of my favorite conditioner.
 Instead of something I dreaded, combing my hair became easy.